The Sexual Orientation of Transwomen

 Straighter than Ciswomen?
 Heterosexual transwomen tend to be very adamant that they are only attracted to men; it would be interesting to conduct a similar survey with them.

-Homosexual or Transsexual?
-Feminine 'gay' boys often face huge pressure to admit to being transgender than homosexual.
-The former condition has apparently become more acceptable than the later - reality television is probably a big driver in this regard.
-In Iran, the extraordinary situation has arisen that homosexuality is illegal, instead the state will pay for sex-reassignment surgery!
 The homosexual or transsexual debate often tore the transgender community apart in the early 2000's, in particular the theories of Dr Ray Blanchard, Dr J. Michael Bailey and Dr Anne Lawrence caused extraordinary division.
 A few examples that shows the gulf between theory and real life:

 Ivy was very confused about his/her gender as a teenager.
 She began taking oestrogen hormones and transitioned age 24.
 After several dubious sexual encounters, she found a serious boyfriend who considered her to be "special", but wasn't sure about her "lack of breasts and a vagina".
 In rapid succession Ivy had breast augmentation, a trachea shave and finally - age 26 - sex-reassignment surgery.
 However, her boyfriend's initial delight with her neo-vagina quickly faded and he soon moved out of their apartment.
 Ivy then found that she was no longer "special" but was competing for men with other women, and many cis women were simply more attractive than her.
 She regrets her GCS but recognises that it's irrevocable, she is now undergoing facial hair electrolysis and seeking additional feminisation surgery that will hopefully let her live successfully as a woman for the rest of her live.